 Though small in size, Keswick offers a wide range of indoor and outdoor attractions for the visitor.
-Most of these are within a short walk of Woolstore Cottage and include the Cumberland Pencil Museum; Keswick Victorian Museum and Art Gallery; The Teapottery; Hope Park; Fitz Park; Friars Crag; The ‘state of the art’ Theatre by the Lake; the stylish 1920’s Alhambra Cinema; Indoor Leisure Pool; Indoor Climbing Wall; Derwentwater Launches.
+Most of these are within a short walk of Woolstore Cottage and include the Cumberland Pencil Museum; Keswick Victorian Museum and Art Gallery; Hope Park; Fitz Park; Friars Crag; The ‘state of the art’ Theatre by the Lake; the stylish 1920’s Alhambra Cinema; Indoor Leisure Pool; Indoor Climbing Wall; Derwentwater Launches.

 It is also a place where you can see both our native red squirrels and Ospreys in their natural wild habitat.